SARATH1994/repo-for-jenkins/Study_Ansible.md

 $ ansible all -m ping -u bruce --become --become-user batman

- to successed above you have to add the -u user to sudoers group , refer
+ to successed above you have to add the -u user to sudoers group , refer Imp Sites Ref.md in this repo.

+ Inventory :

+ The default location for inventory is a file called /etc/ansible/hosts.
+You can specify a different inventory file at the command line using the -i <path> option

+Inventory basics: formats, hosts, and groups

+INI formant

+mail.example.com

+[webservers]
+foo.example.com
+bar.example.com

+[dbservers]
+one.example.com
+two.example.com
+three.example.com

+YAML format for the same

+all:
+  hosts:
+    mail.example.com:
+  children:
+    webservers:
+      hosts:
+        foo.example.com:
+        bar.example.com:
+    dbservers:
+      hosts:
+        one.example.com:
+        two.example.com:
+        three.example.com:

+Default groups

+There are two default groups: all and ungrouped.

+The all group contains every host.
+The ungrouped group contains all hosts that don’t have another group aside from all.

+***Every host will always belong to at least 2 groups (all and ungrouped or all and some other group).

+Though all and ungrouped are always present, they can be implicit and not appear in group listings like group_names.